CNuge/SalmonEuAdmix/README.md

 SalmonEuAdmix can handle low levels of missing information, the modal genotype from the training data will be imputed to fill in missing data.
 You should explore your data to get a sense of the amount of missing values.

 ### Model selection
 `SalmonEuAdmix` gives you a choice of two neural networks that take different sized inputs.
-By default the 513 SNP model is used, by changing the `--neuralnetwork` flag, you can select between the `301_model` and the `513_model`.
+By default, the 513-SNP model is used, by changing the `--neuralnetwork` flag, you can select between the `301_model` and the `513_model`.
 The 301_model uses a smaller panel of SNPs (all 301 markers are in the 513-SNP panel).
 If individuals were genotyped for all 513 markers, then the `513_model` will be marginally more accurate in its predictions.
 The 301 panel should therefore be used only if samples were genotyped for only the SNPs in the smaller 301-SNP panel.

 You can view the list of the 301-SNP markers from by running the following from within Python: